Logo

-Marcellus Wiley played for the Buffalo Bills, San Diego Chargers, Dallas Cowboys and Jacksonville Jaguars, making the Pro Bowl in 2001.
+Marcellus Wiley played as a defensive end for 10 seasons in the National Football League with the Buffalo Bills, San Diego Chargers, Dallas Cowboys, and Jacksonville Jaguars.

 2.